University Policies and Procedures Manual (previously Business Policies and Procedures Manual)

 Unauthorized absences are treated as unauthorized leave without pay.
 Possible ramifications of unauthorized absences are addressed in the Faculty Manual and the Administrative Professional Handbook.

-Victims of Domestic Violence, Sexual Assault, or Stalking
+24.0 Victims of Domestic Violence, Sexual Assault, Stalking, or Hate Crime

-If an employee or an employee’s family member is a victim of domestic violence, sexual assault, or stalking, the employee may take unpaid leave or use any accrued leave to recover from and cope with the effects of such violence.
+If an employee or an employee’s family member is a victim of domestic violence, sexual assault, stalking, or hate crime, the employee may take unpaid leave or use any accrued leave to recover from and cope with the effects of such violence.

 Employees seeking to use accrued leave or unpaid leave may be required to submit the following documentation to HRS.

-Verification of Domestic Violence, Sexual Assault, or Stalking
+24.1.a Verification of Domestic Violence, Sexual Assault, Stalking, or Hate Crime

-When an employee or the employee’s family member is a victim of domestic violence, sexual assault, or stalking and the employee is seeking to use accrued leave or leave without pay, HRS may require verification to support the request.
+When an employee or the employee’s family member is a victim of domestic violence, sexual assault, stalking, or a hate crime, and the employee is seeking to use accrued leave or leave without pay, HRS may require verification to support the request.
 If verification is required, the employee provides HRS with one or more of the following:

-• A police report indicating that the employee or the employee’s family member was a victim of domestic violence, sexual assault, or stalking.
+• A police report indicating that the employee or the employee’s family member was a victim of domestic violence, sexual assault, stalking, or hate crime;

-• A court order protecting or separating the employee or employee’s family member from the perpetrator of the act of domestic violence, sexual assault, or stalking.
+• A court order protecting or separating the employee or employee’s family member from the perpetrator of the act of domestic violence, sexual assault, stalking, or hate crime;

-• Evidence from the court or prosecuting attorney that the employee or the employee’s family member appeared, or is scheduled to appear, in court in connection with an incident of domestic violence, sexual assault, or stalking.
+• Evidence from the court or prosecuting attorney that the employee or the employee’s family member appeared, or is scheduled to appear, in court in connection with an incident of domestic violence, sexual assault, stalking, or hate crime;

-• The employee’s written statement that the employee or the employee’s family member is a victim of domestic violence, sexual assault, or stalking; and/or
+• The employee’s written statement that the employee or the employee’s family member is a victim of domestic violence, sexual assault, stalking, or hate crime; and/or

-• Documentation from any of the following persons from whom the employee or employee’s family member sought assistance that the employee or the employee’s family member is a victim of domestic violence, sexual assault, or stalking:
+• Documentation from any of the following persons from whom the employee or employee’s family member sought assistance that the employee or the employee’s family member is a victim of domestic violence, sexual assault, stalking, or hate crime:

-• An advocate for victims of domestic violence, sexual assault, or stalking
+• An advocate for victims of domestic violence, sexual assault, stalking, or hate crime

 • An attorney